-Recognising that anti-corruption training is essential for creating a healthy corporate culture, the Group has provided relevant training to directors and employees.
-During the Year, the Group has disseminated the Hong Kong Companies Registry's guidelines on anti-money laundering and counter-terrorist financing to directors via email.
-Such material familiarises them with their corresponding roles and responsibilities in anti-corruption and business ethics.
+Recognising that anti-corruption training is essential for creating a healthy corporate culture, the Group has provided relevant trainings to directors and employees.
+The Group disseminates the Hong Kong Companies Registry's guidelines on anti-money laundering and counter-terrorist financing to directors and employees via email at least once annually.
+Such material familiarises directors and employees with their corresponding roles and responsibilities in anti-corruption and business ethics.
 During the Year, 2 employees have each participated in 1 hour of anti-corruption training on anti-money laundering to develop their anti-corruption awareness and good professional conduct and to comply with the regulations in Hong Kong.